losysGim/losys-demo/php-website/README.md

 from referenz-verwaltung.ch into your website (without the use of the Customer API).

 ## Requirements
-- tested with PHP 8.1 (should also work with version 7)
+- tested with PHP 8.4 (should also work with versions 7 and 8.1)
-- tested on Linux (Ubuntu 22) and Windows 11
+- tested on Linux (Ubuntu 22.04.5 LTS and 24.04.2 LTS) and Windows 11
 - PHP's buildin webserver is sufficient for the purpose of this demo

 ## Installation